wandersonwhcr/romans/README.md

 ## Usage

-This library includes a simple couple of filters to convert a `string` with Roman number to an `int` that represents the input as decimal, and decimal `int` to a `string` with Roman number as result.
+This library includes a simple couple of filters to convert a `string` with Roman number to an `int` that represents the input as decimal and decimal `int` to a `string` with Roman number as result.

 ```php